elisagomezcambronero/Project-Top_Spotify_Songs_and_Artists/README.md

 ## Load data to SQL
 ----
-- Creating a schema in my dataset: inside SQL I have created the following tables where I will upload the database.
-This Diagram will have several tables with song, artist and events, each table will have its own ID and there will be connected between them:
+- Creating a schema in my dataset: inside SQL I have created the following tables where I will load the database.
+This schema will have several tables with songs, artists and events, each table will have its own ID and will be connected to each other.

  ![](images/Spotify_SQL_Diagram.png)